Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 Centipedes Infest Without a Trace

-Unlike many other household pests, centipedes leave no clear signs of an infestation other than actually catching sight of them.
+Unlike many other household pests, centipedes leave no clear signs of an infestation other then actually catching sight of them.
 They prowl about rather than make nests, and you won’t be able to see their feces or urine.
 They don’t feed on your food supplies, so that’s not a clue.
 But see one scurry up the wall or down the drain, and you can assume where there’s one there’s more than one!

 Stop Attracting Centipedes and Get Rid of The Ones You Have